With Dave Welsh and Brad Hendricks (Forthcoming at Journal of Applied Psychology)

 Academic article: Howell, T., Bingham, C., & Kolev, K. (2025).
 Boomerang founders: What happens when the founder comes back?
 Reject and Resubmit at Strategic Management Journal, preparing for resubmission.

 Founder successions represent critical junctures for firms.
 What remains unexplored, however, is what happens when the firm rehires a founder as CEO (e.g., a “boomerang founder”).
-To better understand the consequences of bringing back a founder, we collected and analyzed data on the performance of 167 boomerang CEOs of companies listed on the S&P Composite 1500 index from 1992 to 2017.
+To better understand the consequences of bringing back a founder, we collected and analyzed data on several boomerang CEOs in the S&P 1500.
 We then compared their tenures with those of more than 6,000 other (non-boomerang) CEOs over the same period.
-This comparative investigation revealed some nonobvious insights and critical implications for leaders of large and small organizations, which you can read about at the sources below:
+This comparative investigation revealed some nonobvious insights and critical implications for leaders of large and small organizations, which you can read about at the sources above.

 Rural entrepreneurs often receive less funding than their urban counterparts, even when their ventures are similar.
 This study explores how rural startups can overcome that disadvantage by either blending in (imitating urban ventures to appear more legitimate) or standing out (leveraging their rural identity as a unique advantage).
 The research offers practical strategies for rural founders seeking to level the playing field in startup funding.